jessicahattig/Independent-project-week-1.html/README.md

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop._
-* _Navigate to the directory titled "Portfolio-project"_
+* _Navigate to the directory titled "Portfolio-project"._
-* _Open the file "index.html" in your browser_
+* _Open the file "index.html" in your browser._

 [GitHub-Pages](https://github.com/jessicahattig/Portfolio-project.git)